MCP Integration

 status | enum or null | published | Lifecycle status filter. |

-The MCP implementation orders jobs by priority descending and creation time ascending so urgent older jobs appear first.
+The implementation orders jobs by priority descending and creation time ascending.

 forkflux_claim_job